 “The AMA The AMA did some very regrettable things.
 They used inappropriate language, referring to chiropractors as rabid dogs.
 They attacked chiropractors as killers without any supporting evidence.
 Their intent was to destroy chiropractic.
 They tried to conceal what they were doing.
 Their biggest mistake was to prohibit MDs from associating with chiropractors.
 The AMA distributed “Quack Packs” and 10,000 copies of an anti-chiropractic book, Ralph Lee Smith’s At Your Own Risk: The Case Against Chiropractic.” – Outspoken critic of Chiropractic, Dr. Harriet Hall from a book review on early Chiropractors.

 “I am a family physician from a tradition of scientific allopathic medicine and rational skepticism.
 I think much of what is today called “alternative medicine” is, at best, effective placebo, and, at worst, fraud.
 This is an unpopular position in our era of cultural relativism, and it is not often heard.
 The popular press, the fashionable elite, and many physicians, have embraced herbal remedies and homeopathic medicines.
-Nonetheless, I feel a professional and cultural obligation to speak out, even if I run the risk of being unfashionable.” – Dr. John G. Faughnan from Alternative Medicine, A Critique from Scientific Medicine
+Nonetheless, I feel a professional and cultural obligation to speak out, even if I run the risk of being unfashionable.” – Dr. John G. Faughnan from Alternative Medicine, A Critique from Scientific Medicine.

-“The impending national discussion about broadening access to health care, improving medical practice and saving money is giving a group of scientists an opening to make a once-unthinkable proposal: Shut down the National Center for Complementary and Alternative Medicine at the National Institutes of Health.”
-From an article by David Brown (Scientists Speak Out Against Federal Funds for Research on Alternative Medicine) in the March 17, 2009 issue of the Washington Post.
+“The impending national discussion about broadening access to health care, improving medical practice and saving money is giving a group of scientists an opening to make a once-unthinkable proposal: Shut down the National Center for Complementary and Alternative Medicine at the National Institutes of Health.” -From an article by David Brown (Scientists Speak Out Against Federal Funds for Research on Alternative Medicine) in the March 17, 2009 issue of the Washington Post.

 “There’s nothing inherently wrong with choosing alternative meds, ‘natural’ meds, and supplements if you find that for you there’s a benefit, and particularly if you can find evidence-based information about what they do.
 But it’s important to know that if they are having an effect, when it comes to your body, they’re no different from industrial pharmaceuticals.” – Emily Willingham from the February 27, 2013 issue of Forbes (There’s Nothing Special About Alternative Medicine).

 “…there is no evidence that chiropractic treatment has any benefit beyond massage therapy.
 In almost every state, there are boards to regulate homeopathic practice as well as, chiropractic boards, naturopathic boards.
-They are state sanctioned and licensed treatments that have little or no proven efficacy.” – Dr. Terry Simpson (Arizona WEIGHT LOSS SURGEON) from an online article on the Flexner Report called Unethical Medicine Sanctioned
+They are state sanctioned and licensed treatments that have little or no proven efficacy.” – Dr. Terry Simpson (Arizona WEIGHT LOSS SURGEON) from an online article on the Flexner Report called Unethical Medicine Sanctioned.

 Are the Tides Turning Concerning Flexner’s Legacy?

 Let me go on record to say that number one, I could publish several volumes of similar quotes from today’s (as well as yesterday’s) experts on what constitutes ‘scientific‘ medicine.
 Secondly, Flexner’s work was not all bad.
 Did he throw the baby out with the bathwater?
-Unfortunately, it’s all too clear that he did.
+Unfortunately, it’s clear that he did.
+Intentionally.
 One thing that would be difficult to argue, however, is that his businessman’s agenda coupled with his laser like focus on the “science” of doctoring (to the all-but-complete exclusion of the “art” of doctoring), inadvertently created a vacuum in the field of medicine — a vacuum that people continue to fill with alternatives.

 This might leave some of us wondering what the ultimate legacy of the Flexner Report will be?
 Sort of like the famous movie / play “Twelve Angry Men“, the jury is still out, and the jurors are changing their minds in droves.
 Listen to what a Yale professor of Internal Medicine and Hematology with over 50 years experience, Dr. Thomas P Duffy, had to say on this particular subject a few short years ago.